Audit data and user activity for security and compliance

 Select the entities you want to track.
 To start or stop auditing on specific entities, select or clear the following check boxes:

 Audit user access.
-Tracks when a user accesses Dynamics 365 for Customer Engagement apps including the user name and time.
+Tracks when a user accesses model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, including the user name and time.

 Common Entities.
 Tracks common entities like Account, Contact, Goal, Product, and User.

 Sales Entities.
-Tracks sales-related entities lilke Competitor, Opportunity, Invoice, Order, and Quote.
+Tracks sales-related entities like Competitor, Opportunity, Invoice, Order, and Quote.

 Marketing Entities.
 Tracks Campaign entity activity.